If you need advice from an engineering expert for a project, here is a guide to engaging one.

 Technical review request

 Planning for supply to large or complex developments - including master planning for major projects, subdivisions or establishment of embedded networks, asset relocations or connection of large embedded generators - often involves options analysis and consideration of longer term network development.
-Preliminary information regarding conditions of supply can be obtained prior to lodging a permanent application by submitting a Technical review request.
+Preliminary information regarding conditions of supply can be obtained prior to lodging a permanent application by submitting a technical enquiry through our Connections Portal.

-A technical review may involve a simple or complex enquiry or the provision of a detailed planning study.
-A corresponding ancillary charge for the provision of these services applies and can be found in our Network Price List or in our Contestable Works Ancillary Fees.
+A technical enquiry may involve a simple or complex enquiry or the provision of a detailed planning study.
+A corresponding ancillary charge for the provision of these services applies.
+Details of this charge can be found on our connections contracts and fees page.

 We don't offer a "dial an engineer" service as you typically need to engage an electrical contractor to submit a technical request with some base information about the issue.